forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

+* FIX: Setting your default Dev Hub while authorizing it now immediately propagates to your whole CLI environment.
+As a result, valid scratch org deletions no longer occasionally fail with error `Unable to associate this scratch org with a DevHub`.
+(GitHub issue [#1423](https://github.com/forcedotcom/cli/issues/1423))

-* FIX: The `force:source:*` commands now support these metadata types:
+* * FIX: The `force:source:*` commands now support these metadata types:

     * DecisionMatrixDefinition
     * DecisionMatrixDefinitionVersion